 Detention is the assignment of an additional period after the regular school day or during the student's lunch hour.
 A detention may be given to a student for any school rule violation or for lack of respect for the students, teachers, staff members, school, books, etc. The student must be in detention no later than five minutes after the school or five minutes into lunch with their written assignments on which to work.
-If a child does not serve the detention or does not follow the detention procedures, progressive discipline will ensue.
+If a child does not serve the detention or does not follow the detention procedures, he/she will be assigned two detentions.
+If one of those is missed, a suspension will be assigned.